International Student Enrollment Steps

 - Check your email frequently for any messages from the TSA.
 If something is missing or incorrect on your application, the process does not continue until you make the corrections required and resubmit your application.

 - You must have your fingerprints taken at a TSA-approved location and sent to the TSA.
 This needs to be done only one time, regardless of the number of times you enter the US for training (as long as you use the same account each time).
 A representative of Hillsboro Aero Academy will take you to do this upon arrival in the US.
 There is a $55 USD fee for the fingerprinting and shipping charges.
 If you will be in the US for a limited period of time, check for approved fingerprint collectors near you so you can have flight approval before you arrive in the US.
+If you go fingerprinting outside the US, ensure your application has Documentation Accepted status, the fingerprint card is filled out satisfying TSA’s requirements, and that you are and the fingerprint official sign the fingerprint cards in the correct fields.
+Nota: there have been complications with TSA processing fingerprint cards if TSA’s guidelines are not followed by the applicant and fingerprint collector.

 - TSA notifies you and Hillsboro Aero Academy of flight approval once your application is complete, including your fingerprints.
 You can then begin flight training.
 If the background check determines you are a risk, flight training must stop immediately.